pbullock08/prework-study-guide/README.md

 ## Description

-This PreWork Study Guide Webpage is a tool created for anyone going through a coding bootcamp to reference as needed.
-It includes introductory information about using HTML, Git, CSS, and JavaScript to help you build a webpage.
+This Prework Study Guide Webpage is a tool created for anyone going through a coding bootcamp to reference as needed.
+It includes introductory information about using HTML, CSS, Git, and JavaScript to help you build a webpage.

 ## Installation